tonyadastra/tonyadastra/README.md

 </div>   -->

-## 👋 Hi, I'm Tony, a full-stack freelance developer 👨‍💻 aspiring to build something great 🚀
+## 👋 Hi, I'm Tony, a full-stack developer/student @ UC Merced 👨‍💻 aspiring to build something great 🚀

-- 🔭 I’m currently working on EdTech products and a few side projects
+- 🔭 I’m currently working on EdTech apps and a few other projects

-- 🌱 I’m currently learning Machine Learning, Vue.js, Swift, and AR Development
+- 🌱 I’m currently learning Android/iOS develeopment, React, NoSQL, and NLP

-- ❓ Ask me about anything related to Flask web development and Canvas LTIs; or collaborating on a new project
+- ❓ Ask me about anything related to Flask web development; or collaborating on a new project

 - ⚡ Fun fact: I'm a pandemic-induced-video-game-addict-turned developer